strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ## Conclusion

 In this post we had a quick dive into Strimzi's system tests domain.
-Simply, We learned about the motivation behind writing system tests.
+We learned about the motivation behind writing system tests.
-Furthermore, we talked about the main differences between system tests and unit and integration tests.
+And we talked about the main differences between system tests and unit and integration tests.
 After, we looked at the relationship between system tests and Kubernetes.
 Lastly, we showed how to start a system test.
 Now you will be able to create your completely new system test in `Strimzi`!